ohmeta/MAGIC/README.md

 $ cp /full/path/to/git/clone/phanta/config.yaml ./
 $ vim config.yaml

-# updaed config.yaml like below
+# Specify paths and threshold in the config.yaml, such as:

 pipeline_directory: /full/path/to/git/clone/phanta

 # Sample file specifies sample names and names of files containing sample reads
 # Format: Tab-delimited, three columns
 # sample_name  read1_file  [read2_file]
-# if paired end, all samples must be paired end
+# if paired end, all samples must be paired-end
-# if single end, all samples must be single end
+# if single end, all samples must be single-end
 # See example (samp_file.txt) in the testing folder
 sample_file: /full/path/to/profiling_test/samples.rmhost.tsv